VOCC/vocc/README.md

-# GBA_image_editor_converter
+# Game Boy Advance Image Editor/Converter
-Gameboy Advance Image Editor/Converter intended for use in Georgia Tech's CS 2261
+This is the repository for the Game Boy Advance Image Editor/Converter intended for use in Georgia Tech's CS 2261